 - Navigate to the community landing page and confirm correct rendering of the page.

-To support our customers, partners and website visitors in the European Union and Switzerland, Jive has certified its adherence to the U.S. – European Safe Harbor program and the U.S. – Swiss Safe Harbor program.
+To support our customers, partners and website visitors in Switzerland, Jive has certified its adherence to the U.S. – Swiss Safe Harbor program.